DVJAY11/wolfcafeplusP3/API_DOCUMENTATION.md

 - `http://localhost:5000/api`

-> All routes below are assumed to be prefixed with `/api`.
+> All routes below are assumed to be prefixed with `/api` unless stated otherwise.

 ---